• Skip to primary navigation

 Instructions

 • Preheat oven to 350°.
-Coat 12 muffin cups with cooking spray.
+Spray 12 muffin cups liberally with nonstick cooking spray.

-• Place broccoli in a small saucepan and blanch for 2 minutes.
-Rinse with cold water to stop the cooking process.
-Drain.
+• Bring a small amount of water to a boil in a small saucepan, when it boils add the broccoli and blanch for 2 minutes.
+Rinse with cold water to stop the cooking process and drain

 Notes